uploaderpaul-byte/pdf-iso-drawing-renamer/pdf_renamer_app/README.md

   --collect-data tkinterdnd2 ^
   app.py
 ```

+> **Note:** `python -m PyInstaller` is used instead of the bare `pyinstaller` command because Python 3.14 does not automatically add the Scripts folder to PATH on Windows.

 > **`--onefile`** – packages everything into a single `.exe`
 > **`--windowed`** – suppresses the console window